-Cyclopharm's focus on its strategic pillars has allowed the Company to grow and secure a talented team in readiness for USFDA approval for Technegas[TM].
-Approval in the US market will create both a step change in the business' financial and operational performance as well as mark a new phase in the growth of the business.
+Cyclopharm's focus on its strategic pillars allowed the Company to grow and build a talented team, specifically in the US, to prepare for the rapid roll out of Technegas[TM] following the USFDA approval in September this year.
+This meant that the Company has hit the ground running in the US market, which will create both a step change in the business' financial and operational performance as well as mark a new phase in the growth of the business.